rodg/nier-wiki-backup/tech/general.md

 There are exceptions to this however: if a text box contains a pop-up it can be brought trough cutscenes in some cases, but said cutscene **cannot** be skipped without closing the dialogue as well. (eg. EDS)
 Most of the time cutscene cancels are very **situation specific** for obvious reasons, but they can get very flexible in some categories that aquire **Picture Books**. (refer to Picture Book section below)
 ### E-Drugs & Voice Changer
+There are two ways to speed up voiced dialogue significantly: E-Drugs and Voice Changer.
+- **E-Drugs:** 2 of the random effects of E-Drugs add an effect to voice lines that makes them multible times faster.
+Use E-Drugs until you hear a high pitched use sound and the screen turns either retro green or get transparent graphical glitches at the sides.
+- **Voice Chanager:** will be unlocked after completing ending A. The different settings change how the player charactzer speaks.
+Set this to one bar off of maximum for the fastest voice lines after completing A ending.
 # Animation cancels
 ### Slow Walk
 ### Button Press